freeshrugsxd/d3-data-visualization/readme.md

 * show a legend that matches the content currently displayed in the pie chart
 * trigger a transition on a legend entry when hovering the corresponding pie slice in the chart
 * display labels at the center the pie slices

-#### Pie Chart Dimensions

-The size of the chart depends on the width of it's div container.
-The radius (outerRadius) is the difference of the width minus the left and right margins, divided by 2.
-The height of the svg element is in return calculated from the radius by doubling it and adding the top and bottom margins.